-TIPS BEFORE YOU CRUISE
+TIPS BEFORE YOU CRUISE:

 In order to check in for your cruise, you must have two (2) forms of ID.
 You must have a certified birth certificate or a passport.
+If you are traveling into Canada,

+you will need a passport.
 Please check with your travel agent to insure you can use a birth certificate for your particular cruise.
 You will also need a government

 immediately.
 The cruise line can deny you boarding if this is not correct.

-Passports are HIGHLY
+Passports are HIGHLY recommended!

-recommended!
 We suggest you get one before cruising.
 Once you have applied for your passport, it can take several weeks before it

 The cruise lines are also requiring that passengers complete immigration and pre-boarding information online prior to the cruise.
 You will need to print off the

 cruise documents after your final payment has been made and take them with you to the dock when checking in.
 Doing this will speed your check in time.

 We always try to fly in the day before the cruise departs.
 This is not necessary but, in our experience, it saves a lot of worry about flight delays or cancellations and

 lost or delayed luggage concerns.
 If you do fly in the same day as the cruise, allow yourself sufficient time to get from the airport to the dock.
 You must be

 checked in at least one and a half hours prior to the ship's departure.
 You also need to allow sufficient time for your return flight.
 Most cruise lines suggest you

 book your departing flight no earlier than 1:00 PM.
 Remember - Check with your airline regarding their size, quantity and weight limits for your luggage.

 YOUR LUGGAGE!
 Check with your travel agent for information about any restrictions your cruise line may have.

 Choosing a Cabin

 Accommodations on board the ship are referred to as either a "Stateroom" or "Cabin".
 Both of these terms mean the same thing.
 Be sure to choose your cabin

 carefully.
 The middle of the ship has the least amount of motion and the front of the ship having the most motion.
 If you are at all claustrophobic, you will want to

 avoid an inside cabin.
 These staterooms are very small and have no windows.
 They are usually smaller then the other types of cabins on the ship.
 Cabins with a

 port hole or a window might suit you better.
 The best option is a cabin with a balcony.
 They are usually larger than other rooms and enable you to go outside and

 If you are traveling with a family, most newer ships have larger cabins designed for families.
 These are larger in size and sometimes have a separate sleeping areas.

 For a much larger cabin, you could choose a Junior suite, a regular Suite or an Owners Suite.
 If you have any accessibility concerns, there are also handicap

 agent can submit it for you.
 All cabins will include a private bath with a shower, limited closet space, a phone, and television.
 Some cabins also include a

 Purchasing Travel Insurance: